BloomTech-Labs/labspt2-investor-data-app/README.md

 ### [Firebase](https://firebase.google.com/)

 Provides an end-to-end identity solution, supporting email and password accounts, phone auth, and Google, Twitter, Facebook, and GitHub login, and more.

+Firebase Authentication integrates tightly with other Firebase services, and it leverages industry standards like OAuth 2.0 and OpenID Connect.

 ### [axios](https://www.npmjs.com/package/react-axios)